Skip to Content

 Fiddle Leaf Fig Care

 Pretty amped to talk fiddle leaf figs today…a plant that experienced a huge surge in popularity a few years ago but that also truly remains a classic.
-They are beautiful plants, and their uniquely shaped leaves and ability to grow to great heights make them an excellent choice to add to your collection of staple plants!
+Their uniquely shaped leaves and ability to grow to great heights make them an excellent choice to add to your collection of staple plants.

 fiddle leaf fig leaf